Sultern123/hedera-dlt-analytics-/README.md

 # Hedera DLT x Data Analytics

-This repository showcases an architectural diagram demonstrating how Hedera’s Distributed Ledger Technology (DLT) integrates with legacy data systems to enhance data analytics.
+This repository demonstrates how Hedera’s Distributed Ledger Technology (DLT) can be integrated with legacy data analytics systems to create secure and transparent workflows.

-Diagram Summary:
+ Files in this repo
+- hedera_dlt_analytics.pdf → full explanation of the integration
+- diagram.png → architecture visualization

+ Components
-- Smart Contract Service (HSCS):Validates and enforces rules.
+- Smart Contract Service (HSCS)
-- Token Service (HTS):Tokenizes verified data for traceability.
+- Token Service (HTS)
-- Consensus Service (HCS):Logs immutable data events.
+- Consensus Service (HCS)

-This concept was built for the Hedera Data Analytics Bounty demonstrating the potential of DLT-driven analytics workflows.
+These components enhance data validation, tokenization, and immutability for analytics workflows.